nixwiz/sensu-go-flowdock-handler/README.md

 notifications to CA Flowdock.

 ## Installation
 Create an executable script from this source.
+I am working on creating release binaries.

 From the local path of the sensu-go-flowdock-handler repository: